 Leg bone’s connected to the head bone

-The story mainly serves to move along Skully and Imber’s progression, and it gets the job done, but the only way to experience the narrative is by clicking through some hefty chunks of dialogue with NPC’s found around the game’s world.
+The story mainly serves to move along Skully and Imber’s progression, and it gets the job done, but the only way to experience the narrative is by clicking through hefty chunks of dialogue with NPC’s found around the game’s world.
 Indeed, the writing is snappy and filled with tons of humour, but I don’t think I have ever read this much text in a platformer game.
 This just makes the characters feel excessively gabby.

 I had to get creative with double jumps and wall slides to conquer the really tricky sections, particularly because Skelattack is filled with MANY hazards that will… erm… ‘kill’ Skully with a single touch.
 However, there is virtually no penalty for flubbing a difficult jump given that the little skeleton and his bat will simply respawn with full health at the last blue lamp they passed.
-The only real punishment is a random sign located in some of the hub worlds, which keeps a mocking tally of your death count!
+The only real punishment is a random sign located in some of the hub worlds, which keeps a mocking tally of your death count.

 There are also sections which, as mentioned, you play as the bat, Imber.
-These were by far some of my least favourite moments in the game, and my issue can be summarised in two words: ‘Flappy Bird’.
+These were by far some of my least favourite moments in this game, and my issue can be summarised in two words: ‘Flappy Bird’.

 Going out on a limb